-Yesterday the Washington Post carried a refreshingly candid story under the headline “NYT Issues Correction after Labeling Palestinian Support for Terrorists Fake News.”
+Yesterday the Washington Post carried a refreshingly candid story under the headline “New York Times corrects its curious example of a ‘far-right conspiracy’.”
 The article, which goes into considerable detail about the Times’s gaffe, reads almost like a mea culpa by the Post — which is appropriate.

 Both of these highly influential dailies have run corrections in recent years that go well beyond the miscaptioning of a photo.
 The latest Times correction, as a case in point, reads: